-Stratus Properties generally finances its development and other activities through a credit facility with Comerica Bank - Texas.
-The credit facility includes a \$45,000,000 revolver and a \$7,500,000 letter of credit tranche.
-Stratus Properties currently has a letter of credit of \$3,837,551 outstanding against the letter of credit tranche, and has \$34,379,057 available under the revolver tranche.
+Stratus Properties generally finances its development and other activities through a credit facility with Comerica Bank Texas.
+The credit facility includes a \$60,000,000 revolver.
+Stratus Properties currently has letters of credit totaling \$2,197,973 outstanding against the revolver, and has \$6,859,062 available under the revolver.